abuiles/ember-101/hands-on.md

 ~~~~~~~~
 // Assigns the default export from **ember** into the variable Ember.
 //
-// The default export for the ember package is a namespace which
+// The default export for the ember package is a namespace that
-// contains all the classed and functions for Ember, specified in
+// contains all the classes and functions for Ember that are specified in
 // http://emberjs.com/api/

 import Ember from 'ember';

-// Defines the default export for this module, for now we are not
+// Defines the default export for this module.
+For now we will not
-// adding anything extra but if we want to use a Route **hook** or
+// add anything extra, but if we want to use a Route **hook** or
 // **actions** this would be the place.

 export default Ember.Route.extend({